WatkornFeng/WatkornFeng/README.md

 ### Hello everyone 👋 My name's Watcharakorn Klamchay from Thailand.
 ============================================================ <br>
 <p>I'm looking for <strong>Front-End or Back-End Developer jobs!</strong><p> <br>
-I started learning web development about 4 months ago.(started in Octorber 2022 ) <br>
+I started learning web development about 5 months ago.(started in Octorber 2022 ) <br>

 * ⚡️ Fun-Fact: I have a degree in Aerospace engineering 😄
-* :writing_hand: I’m currently learning about web development.
+* :writing_hand: I’m currently learning about web development and application for mobile.
-* :computer: I have plan to learn another languages programming more ! such as Python, Flutter etc.
+* :computer: I have plan to learn another languages programming more ! such as Python, Dart etc.
+  Futhermore I just start learning UI design tool (<strong>Figma</strong>) for enhancing the stylish of my projects😄.

 ------------------------------------------------------------<br>
 #### Programming Languages :desktop_computer: : <br>